opensource-table/ost-photos/sdc_project/API.md

 ##### PUT
  Endpoint: ```/photos/:id```
  - is updating a known source in the database.
 On a successful updating, a http response code of 200.
+ - If an error occurs, it will respond with a 501(Requested HTTP operation not supported.)
  - we are updating an existing photo to a specific restaurant photo.

 ```